Mini Globe world map with base and Moon

 The following picture shows how to slice the parts without using supports and how to place them on the printing plate.
 Place the parts on the performed slice.

-Test and results: result showed in the images are printed with white PLA filament with printer Bambulab P1S, 0.4 nozzle, Cool Plate / PLA Plate
+Test and results: result showed in the images are printed with white PLA basic filament with printer Bambulab P1S, 0.4 nozzle, Cool Plate / PLA Plate

 Boost Me (for free)